ksu-cs-textbooks/cc410/content/y-milestones/06-orders-combos.md

 ##### ComboBuilder

-_For these tests, I recommend just checking the types of the entree, side, and drink item in the Combo returned, as well as the name, rather than using any fake objects.
+_For these tests, I recommend just checking the types of the pizza, sides, and drink items in the Combo returned, as well as the name, rather than using any fake objects.
 As before, you may wish to make these attributes visible to the test._

 * `Combo1()` - Combo 1 is built correctly
 * `Combo2()` - Combo 2 is built correctly
 * `Combo3()` - Combo 3 is built correctly
 * `Combo4()` - Combo 4 is built correctly
 * `Combo5()` - Combo 5 is built correctly
-* `Combo6()` - Combo 6 is built correctly
 * `BadComboThrowsException()` - a bad combo number should throw an exception

 ##### OrderNumberSingleton